Jeremy1980/blogger/README.md

 The framework source code can be found here: [cakephp/cakephp](https://github.com/cakephp/cakephp).

+## Configuration

+Read and edit the environment specific `config/app_local.php` and setup the `'Datasources'` and any other configuration relevant for your application.
+Other environment agnostic settings can be changed in `config/app.php`.

 ## Installation

 With this command, install what is necessary to run this application.